top of page

 We sit Thursday evenings at St Paul's Hall 6:30pm - 8:30pm.
 If you are new please come at 6:00pm for an orientation.

-Our monthly 'Sit on Country' will be on Sunday, 1st of February at Kaarta Gar-up (Kings Park).
-We will join together with Michael Wright in zazen and kinhin on Whadjuk Noongar Country.
+Our monthly 'Sit on Country' will be on Sunday, 1st of March at Kaarta Gar-up (Kings Park) (click here for a map locating where we sit) We will join together with Michael Wright in zazen and kinhin on Whadjuk Noongar Country.
 Gather at 9.15am for a 9.30am start beneath the Marri trees to the south-west of the war memorial.
 We will finish by 10.30 am, but feel free to bring along a drink and a snack to enjoy socialising in the shade of the trees afterwards.

 Membership and Donations